-In this body of work, Katherine explores themes of destruction, ephemerality and change, inside/outside, transparency and pattern, colonial overlay and land/nature and culture dichotomies.
+In this ongoing body of work, Katherine explores themes of destruction, ephemerality and change, inside/outside, transparency and pattern, colonial overlay and land/nature and culture dichotomies.

 This work after a harrowing drive through hundreds of hectares of burnt bushland not far from where I live.
 I used to know that stretch of road like the back of my hand but now it is an alien landscape, once-familiar tracts of bush changed beyond recognition forever.
 I was overwhelmed with grief for the loss of our native forests and wildlife.
 Climate grief has been defined as ‘’a depth of realisation of that recognised loss of what will never be again.”Australian philosopher Glenn Albrecht coined the term solastalgia to describe a form of emotional or existential distress caused by environmental change.
 It’s what happens when you stay in the same locality, but your sense of home or place is lost due to the destruction of the landscape—a feeling experienced by millions around the world as local environments are impacted by globalisation, population growth and climate change.In Unfamiliar Territory, I have tried to capture, in digitally manipulated imagery and video, the strange and haunting quality of the landscape I filmed and photographed that day.